- What Is SEO?

 It also displays in browser tabs once the page loads:

-The only thing you need to concern yourself about is to include a keyword you wish to rank for in your Title tag, and making sure your it isn’t any longer than 65 characters.
+The only thing you need to concern yourself about is including a keyword you wish to rank for in your Title tag, and making sure your it isn’t any longer than 65 characters.

 If you’re not sure how many words that is, just use a site like Letter Count to help out.